johan-carlsson/esb-inventory/README.md

 #ESB Inventory
-ESB Inventory is a simple web application that helps you keep track of your ESB services, clients and providers.
+ESB Inventory is a simple web application that helps you keep track of your ESB services, clients and systems.

 #Demo
 http://esb-inventory.herokuapp.com/